• Home

 • While they may carry a higher risk, unsecured debentures often offer potentially higher returns.

-• Convertible debentures give investors the option to convert their debentures into equity shares of the issuing company.
+• Convertible debentures allow investors to convert their debentures into equity shares of the issuing company.

-• This feature allows investors to benefit from any potential appreciation in the company's value.
+• This allows investors to benefit from any potential appreciation in the company's value.

 • It provides an opportunity to participate in the company's growth and potentially enjoy capital gains.